 The fund is nondiversified, which means it may invest a greater portion of its assets in fewer issuers than would otherwise be the case.
-Investors in the fund should have a long-term perspective and be able to tolerate potentially sharp declines in value.

 The fund relies on the professional judgment of its investment adviser to make decisions about the fund's portfolio investments.
 The basic investment philosophy of the investment adviser is to seek to invest in attractively valued companies that, in its opinion, represent good, long-term investment opportunities.
 The investment adviser believes that an important way to accomplish this is through fundamental analysis, which may include meeting with company executives and employees, suppliers, customers and competitors.
 Securities may be sold when the investment adviser believes that they no longer represent relatively attractive investment opportunities.